smallstep/autocert/README.md

 #### How is this different than [`cert-manager`](https://github.com/jetstack/cert-manager)

-`Cert-manager` is a great project.
-But it's design is focused on managing Web PKI certificates issued by [Let's Encrypt's](https://letsencrypt.org/) public certificate authority.
+`Cert-manager` is a great project, but it's design is focused on managing Web PKI certificates issued by [Let's Encrypt's](https://letsencrypt.org/) public certificate authority.
 These certificates are useful for TLS ingress from web browsers. `Autocert` is different.
 It's purpose-built to manage certificates issued by your own private CA to support the use of mTLS for internal communication (e.g., service-to-service).

 #### What sorts of keys are issued and how often are certificates rotated?